sqbjs/sqb/doc/sqb-api.md

      .orderBy(...orders)
 ```

-**columns**: Array of column expressions.
-String representation of column name and alias, Raw strings, case/when expressions and Sub selects are accepted.
+**columns**: Array of columns.
+String representation of column names, raw strings, case/when expressions and sub-selects are accepted.

   ```js
     sqb.select(